RealSao/atm/README.md

-# test
+# test cases for atm interface
 # set server.js as scope
+# server.js establishes connection with a database then routes to HTML UI's on a local host
+# it then communicates with the database to add and verify data for a userSchema
-# find line 16 and make sure to replace
+# find line 16 and make sure to replace the link for mongoose connect with ur mongoDB aplication link
+# find line 69 and replace app.listen(####) with corresponding local host port
+# run server.js